reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 Tim Snow.

-The rules and examples given below are still under discussion and the header entries listed are not exhastive.
+The rules and examples given below are still under discussion and the header entries listed are not exhaustive.
 Comments and contributions are welcome and should be communicated to <Jochen.Stahn@psi.ch>.

 ---